-Denton County Transportation Authority (DCTA) will require each transit vehicle manufacturer, as a condition of being authorized to bid or propose on FTA -assisted transit vehicle procurements, to certify that it has complied with the requirements of this section.
-Alternatively, Denton County Transportation Authority (DCTA) may, at its discretion and with FTA approval, establish project-specific goals for DBE participation in the procurement of transit vehicles in lieu of complying through thre procedures of this section.
+DCTA will require each transit vehicle manufacturer, as a condition of being authorized to bid or propose on FTA -assisted transit vehicle procurements, to certify that it has complied with the requirements of this section.
+Alternatively, DCTA may, at its discretion and with FTA approval, establish project-specific goals for DBE participation in the procurement of transit vehicles in lieu of the TVM complying with this element of the program.